tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 # Experiment 2

+## Introduction

+Building upon the preliminary evidence from Experiment 1, which indicated that representing energy reduction targets in absolute kilowatt-hour (kWh) units might yield superior planning accuracy relative to percentage or monetary formats, Experiment 2 was designed to further probe the robustness and nuances of this effect.
+A primary objective was to replicate the core finding regarding the influence of reference class on planning precision.
+Additionally, this second experiment sought to broaden the investigation by examining the potential impact of other task parameters; specifically, we manipulated the difficulty of the reduction goal (comparing a 10% versus a 15% target) and the granularity of the presented numerical usage data (using exact versus rounded figures).

 ## Methods

-In Experiment 2, We recruited 206 participants from Amazon Mechanical Turk, but data from 10 participants were corrupted due to experimenter error, and six excluded due to deviant behavior, leaving a final sample of 190 participants (102 male; 88 female.
-Average age = 35.5, SD=9.5)
+In Experiment 2, 206 participants were recruited from Amazon Mechanical Turk, but data from 10 participants were corrupted due to experimenter error, and six were excluded because their error magnitudes were statistical outliers (error magnitudes exceeding 2.5 standard deviations from the group mean), leaving a final sample of 190 participants (102 males, 88 females, with an average age = 35.5, SD=9.5)

 Experiment 2 employed a mixed experimental design with reference class (USD, Percentage, kWh) as a between-subjects factor, and two within-subjects factors: task goal (10% vs. 15% reduction) and the presentation of last year’s usage data (exact vs. rounded numbers).
-The order of presentation of the goal, rounding, and state conditions was counterbalanced across participants.
+The order of presentation of the goal, rounding, and family scenarios was counterbalanced across participants.
 As in Experiment 1, each participant completed the energy reduction planning task for two different family-state scenarios.
 In the “rounded” condition, both the